December 4, 2024 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

 How to Improve Water Quality

-• If using tap water let it sit out for 24 hours to allow chemicals to dissipate.
+• If you have to use tap water try to let it sit out for around 24 hour sad it will let the chemicals dissipate.

 8. Pests

-Insects like spider mites, mealybugs and scale can suck the sap from peace lily leaves, causing yellowing.
+Insects like spider mites, mealybugs and scale can affect peace lilies and cause the leaves to yellow.

 Signs of Pests